Sankarshanpower8i/Raksha-Pipes/README.md

 ![Dashboard](https://github.com/Sankarshanpower8i/Doctor-Fee-Prediction/assets/133600711/9cc24b48-5747-435c-9adf-790eb8239c99)

 The project aims to provide stakeholders with insights derived from synthetic data analysis.
 The generated insights include sales trends, product performance metrics, and customer profiles, facilitating informed business decisions.

-The project will be presented to Raksha Pipes' stakeholders, showcasing the analysis performed on synthetic data to glean valuable insights into the company's operations and performance.